Stand out. Get hired. Do the work you love.

 Regardless of where you are in your search, it’s important that you are able to devote significant time and energy to the program when you join.
 You should plan on spending at least 5 hours a week on meetings and homework, and significantly more than that if you are already actively job searching.
 If you can’t realistically make that commitment right now, consider doing the Bootcamp at a later date; you can sign up here to be the first to learn about future programs.

-Currently I am not offering evening sessions.
+Currently, evening sessions are not available.
 If you are working full-time, I encourage you to check out my virtual Bootcamp program, which you can participate in from anywhere with a strong internet connection.
-You will still need to take a break during the day to attend meetings, but you won’t have to travel anywhere which may make it a possibility even if you are currently employed.
+This is usually the best option for people who are currently employed.
+While you will still need to take a break during the day to attend, you won’t have to travel anywhere and you can join meetings from home, work, or anywhere else that is convenient.
+This saves time and makes participation easier if you have work or other commitments during the day.

 If you know you can only participate in an evening session, please let me know right here and I’ll be sure to contact you if I offer an evening program in the future.